 Because it’s the only spot you can place your website link, you need to make sure it looks appealing.
 If you’re directing users to your main page, keep it clean by using your plain domain name.
 However, there will be times when you’ll need to direct them to specific pages using a link that isn’t exactly easy on the eyes.
 This may be because you added a tracking URL to your page, are running a specific contest or promotion, or directing users to a landing page.
 In this situation, link shorteners are your best friend!

-One important thing to know about Instagram: the one and only hyperlink you can place on your page is the one on your main profile.
-Use it wisely!
 You can even go as far as creating branded short links to boost brand awareness.
 Create a short but clear description of what your brand is, written in a tone that conveys your brand’s personality, but skewing on the casual and friendly side—Instagram is, after all, primarily for sharing.

 Pair Engaging Visuals with Calls to Action